4 Famous Male Nurses

 Commonly known for his writing and poetry, Walt Whitman was a pivotal figure of the American Civil War.
 Whilst working as an assistant in an Army Paymaster’s Office, he also volunteered as a nurse in his spare time, tending to the wounded.
 He then went on to write about his experience of war in The Great Army of the Sick and Memoranda During the War, two pieces of literature that highlighted the struggle that soldiers and healthcare workers faced during the American Civil War.
 Walt Whitman was incredibly ahead of his time in both his writing and his willingness to volunteer as a nurse.

-Kare Plus openly advocates the recruitment of both male nurse and HCA staff as our customers frequently request male staff for a variety of reasons.
+Kare Plus openly advocates the recruitment of both male and female staff for nursing and HCA jobs as our customers frequently request male staff for a variety of reasons.